-Unlike some boroughs, Galeton isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Galeton are a mix of both white- and blue-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Galeton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Galeton is a borough of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Galeton who work in office and administrative support (21.75%), teaching (9.81%), and sales jobs (8.49%).

 The per capita income in Galeton in 2022 was $29,530, which is lower middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $118,120 for a family of four.
 However, Galeton contains both very wealthy and poor people as well.